-The Ffestiniog Mountain Railway is a narrow-gauge
+The Ffestiniog Mountain Railway is a

-most beautiful countryside, passing grass-platformed stations,
+some of Wales' most beautiful countryside, passing grass-platformed

-isolated farmhouses and beautiful lakes.
+stations, isolated farmhouses and beautiful lakes.

 The Ffestiniog Railway was originally founded in 1832 as a means of transporting slate, and miners, from the quarries at Blaenau Ffestiniog to Porthmadog.
 The railway claims to be the oldest independent railway company in the world.
 As demand for slate declined towards the middle of the 20th Century, the railway ceased operation in 1946.
 The line reopened soon after, in 1954, operating as a tourist attraction.
 It has remained open in this way ever since.
 The railway company run both steam and diesel services.